Tourism in Paris: Basilique du Sacré-Cœur

 The Basilique du Sacré-Cœur is a Roman Catholic Basilica that was built in 1914 and consecrated in 1919.
 It is located at the highest altitude in Paris, at butte Montmartre, itself a historically important artist colony.
 The church contains one of the world's largest mosaic of Jesus Christ, with his arms wide spread.
 The basilica was built in the honour of the 58,000 lives lost in the Franco-Prussian war in the year 1870.
 Paul Abadie, the winner of the competition to find the right architectural design, was the architect for the basilica.
 The basilica offers some beautiful panoramic views of Paris.
 The walls of the church are naturally always white and clean, due to the travertine stone used in its construction.
 The stone reacts with water and creates a chemical called calcite, which acts as a natural bleacher.

 The Musée du Quai Branly

-The Musée du quai Branly is a museum in Paris, France that features indigenous art, cultures and civilizations from Africa, Asia, Oceania, and the Americas.
-The museum is located at 37, quai Branly - portail Debilly, 75007 Paris, France, situated close to the Eiffel Tower.
+The Musée du quai Branly features indigenous art, cultures and civilizations from Africa, Asia, Oceania, and the Americas.
+The museum is located at 37 Quai Jacques Chirac, close to the Eiffel Tower.
 The nearest métro and RER stations are Alma – Marceau and Pont de l'Alma, respectively.
 MQB is named after its location on the quai Branly, which in turn is named after the physicist Édouard Branly.